cs91chris/parstream-client/README.rst

 Unofficial Cisco Parstream Client with improved cli.

-Still in Beta, well tested with Parstream 4.x on ubuntu and windows 10.
+Still in Beta, tested with Parstream 4.4.x on ubuntu and windows 10.

 Install it using ``pip``: